Gabriel Pasquet is a specialist of the H2 generation in the context of fluid/oceanic

 rocks at the surface.
 Extensive studies in the southern region, particularly within the Sultanate of Oman, have shed light on

-active serpentinization processes and the associated natural hydrogen (H2) production.
-However, the northern section of the
+active serpentinization processes and the associated natural hydrogen (H

 resources in Ras Al Khaimah and in the Northern UAE.